 - VCPR requirement for prescriptions and other treatment

-According to the AVMA Principles of Veterinary Medical Ethics, it is unethical for a veterinarian to write a prescription or dispense a prescription drug outside a Veterinarian-Client-Patient Relationship (VCPR).
+Summary of VCPR rules in each state, including states where rules incorporate the AVMA Principles of Veterinary Medical Ethics, which indicate it is unethical for a veterinarian to write a prescription or dispense a prescription drug outside a Veterinarian-Client-Patient Relationship (VCPR).

 - Complaint form for prescribing or dispensing

 The AVMA developed this form to facilitate the reporting of complaints in response to veterinarians’ concerns with some pharmacies whose practices appear to be contrary to FDA and other regulations and inconsistent with best patient care.

 This is a compilation of state laws governing the administration of rabies vaccination.

 Medical decisions about vaccine selection and protocols have become more complex.
 Selecting vaccine products and recommending vaccine programs are among the most complicated of medical decisions facing the veterinarian.